Tochoramaina/Tochoramaina/README.md

 <H1>Tochora Maina</H1>
 **`Man on a mission**
 <p>
- Hello, I am a Software  developer and a machine learning enthusiast who creates my version of the digital world one step at a time.
-All coding projects are built up from planning to designing in order to solve real-world problems.</p>
+ Hello, I am a self-taught Software  developer and a machine learning enthusiast who creates my version of the digital world one step at a time.
+All my coding projects are built up from planning to designing with a view of solving real-world problems.</p>
  <h3>Description</h3>
 <h5>Customer segmentation, analysis and clustering </h5>
 <h5>Natural language Processing: texts summarization, recommendations systems, and sentiment analysis</h5>